zengsihang/zengsihang.github.io/_pages/about.md

 I'm currently seeking for Ph.D. positions in biomedical informatics or computational biology.
 I'm also a highly cooperative researcher.
 You are more than welcome to contact me if you want to know more about me or collaborate with me.

 ## Education
-- Undergraduate at Tsinghua University, China, 2019---2023 (expected)
+- B.E., Tsinghua University, China, 2023 (expected)
   - Electronics Engineering (major); Statistics (minor)
-- Exchange student at KTH Royal Institute of Technology, Sweden, 2022
+- Exchange, KTH Royal Institute of Technology, Sweden, 2022

 ## Publications
 - **Sihang Zeng**, Zheng Yuan, Sheng Yu, "Automatic Biomedical Term Clustering by Learning Fine-grained Term Representations", 2022, ACL 2022 BioNLP Workshop.